9 Dawn Dish Soap Hacks For Your Home

 I still love Spray N Wash as a stain pre-treater, but it’s one of those things that I often forget to buy and when I suddenly need it, I’m out.

 Put a small (SMALL!
-Dime size, tops.
-We don’t a Brady Bunch episode happening) on the stain and rub it in.
-Allow it to set for a bit and then wash as normal.
+Dime size drops of dawn soap, tops.
+We don’t have a Brady Bunch episode happening) on the stain and rub it in.
+Allow it to set for a bit and then wash it as normal.

-If you are a do it yourself when it comes to your fingernails, then you should always start with Dawn.
+If you are a do-it-yourselfer when it comes to your fingernails, then you should always start with Dawn.

 Our skin has natural oils and the less of those present on your nails, the better your nail polish will adhere.

-So scrub your nails with Dawn, rinse well, dry well and then do your normal nail polish routine.
+So wash your nails and cuticles with Dawn, rinse well, dry well, and then do your normal nail polish routine.

 real house plants